TalgatBektleuov/Docker-compose-project-SNA/README.md

 ## I. Goal/Tasks of the Project

-The goal is to deploy our application with frontend and backend by using Docker-Compose
+The goal is to deploy the application with frontend and backend by using Docker-Compose

+The project without docker-compose that we took: https://github.com/ErickWendel/nodejs-with-mongodb-api-example

 The demonstration-video is available here: https://www.youtube.com/watch?v=AP6OxASV96c